daglem/reDIP-SID/gateware/README.md

 The gateware may be installed on the reDIP SID hardware via USB using [dfu-util](https://dfu-util.sourceforge.net/):

-* Power down the board.
-* Keep the user button pressed while powering up the board.
-* Release the user button once the green LED starts blinking.
+* Connect a USB cable.
+The green LED should start blinking.
 * Install the gateware with `./flash.sh` (Linux / Mac OS) or `flash.bat` (Windows).
+* Disconnect USB, and then either press the user button or power cycle the board.

 ## License